not-only-code/Simpletooltip/readme.txt

 ## Download

-You can download the plugin (compressed format) [from here](https://github.com/not-only-code/Simpletooltip/zipball/master), anyway also you can access to GIT repo Contribute with your ideas, new features on Wiki.
-If this plugin helped you, also you can donate, thank you very much.
+You can download the plugin (zip format) [from here](https://github.com/not-only-code/Simpletooltip/zipball/master), anyway also you can access to GIT repo Contribute with your ideas, bugs, new features on [Git issues](https://github.com/not-only-code/Simpletooltip/issues).
+If this plugin helped you, also you can [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MRNNVK3SDEQKN), thank you very much.